chaseofthejungle/four-ai-models-overview/README.md

 <hr />

-## 4. <a name="aiagents">AI Agents</a>
+## 4. <a name="aiagents">AI Agents: Handling The Intentions of Processes</a>

-*AI Agents* are structured around task/process goal-driven actions and intentions, branching beyond being simple prompt-response mechanisms.
-They use bult-in logic to determine users' objectives, gather data/results, and select APIs and other AI tools that make sense for problem solving.
+*AI Agents* are structured around actions/intentions and matching them with relevant tasks/processes.
+AI Agents branch beyond being simple prompt-response mechanisms: instead, they utilize sophisticated built-in logic to determine user objectives, gather data/results, and select APIs and other AI tools that make sense for problem solving.

+Although AI Agents build upon the functionalities of LLMs and Gen AIs by orchestrating achievement of desired outcomes, the tasks to be completed tend to be pre-defined.
+More complex problem solving ability is provided by Agentic AIs, as discussed in the next section.

 AI Agents can be mapped out in terms of seven steps: